snaplet/docs-old/docs/01-overview.md

 # Overview

+Snaplet is a command line utility that captures snapshots of a database that can be shared with a team, so that everyone can code against the same database.

 Snaplet gives developers PostgresQL data that they can code against.
 It does this by capturing a snapshot of a database: copying the schema and providing a JavaScript runtime for transforming, reducing (subsetting) and generating the data.

 ## The problem